eonist/eonist.github.io/_posts/_2021-06-29-custom-tab-bar.md

 Notes<!--more-->

 ### Thoughts on extending UITabBar:
-- You have to add tabbaritem to the viewController that it activates,
+- You have to add `tabbaritem` to the viewController that it activates,
-- You have to pull tabbaritems from the viewcontrollers in the tabbarviewcontroller
+- You have to pull `tabbaritems` from the viewcontrollers in the tabbarviewcontroller
 - There is a lot of apple cruft in the tabbar classes
 - complicated to customize
 - complicated to add support for SVG, Font icons
+- you cant see the code your subclassing

 ### Thoughts on writing a tabbar from scratch:
 - The code will be more isolated and easier to understand